Travelling with Cystic Fibrosis

 Travelling always requires an element of forward planning, and for individuals with cystic fibrosis this is no different.
 Here are some handy things to consider when planning your next trip.

-Planning is necessary for anyone who is about to travel, but for people with cystic fibrosis (CF), there are few extra things to plan for.
-So when planning a trip anywhere with CF, plan ahead and hopefully everything will go as smoothly as possible.
+Planning is necessary for anyone who is about to travel, but for people with cystic fibrosis (CF), there are a few other aspects to think about that will make the trip go smoothly.

 Things to consider when planning a trip are: